georust/netcdf/README.md

 ## Building

-rust-netcdf depends on libnetcdf.
-The Travis build runs on Ubuntu 16.04 Xenial and installs libnetcdf via apt, which results in netcdf v.4.4.0. rust-netcdf is not widely tested on other versions of netcdf.
+This crate depends on libnetcdf.
+The Travis build runs on Ubuntu 16.04 Xenial and installs libnetcdf via apt, which results in netcdf v.4.4.0. netcdf is not widely tested on other versions of netcdf.

 You can build the library and run the tests via Docker like this:

 ```
-docker build . -t rust-netcdf
+docker build . -t netcdf
-docker run -it --rm rust-netcdf
+docker run -it --rm netcdf
 ```

 ## Documentation